stormpath/stormpath-mod-authnz-external/README.md

-    * `YOUR_STORMPATH_GROUP_HREF` is the fully qualified href of your Stormpath group record in which the user must be to be authorized, or a list of space-separeted group hrefs if user must be in more than one group; note that this href (or list) must not be in double qutes
+    * `YOUR_STORMPATH_GROUP_HREF` is the fully qualified href of your Stormpath group record in which the user must be to be authorized, or a list of space-separeted group hrefs if user must be in more than one group; note that this href (or list) must not be in double quotes.